Why we need hypnobirthing and antenatal education now more than ever

 What is hypnobirthing, and how can antenatal education help solve these problems?

 Those who have never been pregnant or have no interest in birth are unlikely to have heard of hypnobirthing.
-Put simply it is the combination of mind and body working together to birth a baby effortlessly.
+Put simply, it is the combination of mind and body working together to birth a baby effortlessly.
 It fuses simple hypnotherapy techniques – through affirmations and relaxations – with in-depth knowledge of how the birthing body works.
-It’s not witchcraft; it’s not turning you into a mouse on stage; instead, it’s about getting to know yourself better and trusting the body’s instincts.
-Antenatal teachers equip their students with the same tools to embrace and work with their body in labour.
+It’s not witchcraft.
+It’s not turning you into a mouse on stage.
+Instead, it’s about getting to know yourself better and trusting the body’s instincts.

 An important note to cover about antenatal education is that there is no one ideal of a perfect birth.
-Your baby can arrive calmly and positively vaginally, with assisted delivery or through a caesarean section.
-One of the stand out findings from the Ockenden inquiry was the focus on a ‘natural’ birth.
+Your baby can arrive calmly and positively vaginally, with assisted delivery, or through a cesarean section.
+One stand-out finding from the Ockenden inquiry was the obsession with ‘natural’ birth.
 There are numerous reasons why birth may not happen vaginally.
 And a woman or pregnant person should never feel a failure for delivering in any other way.
-The most important thing is that they feel in control, know what their options are, and choose the outcome.
+The most important thing is that they feel in control, know their options, and choose the outcome.

 Antenatal education is needed now more than ever

-And this is why antenatal education is so important now.
-The pandemic is raising a whole new set of questions and concerns for pregnant couples.
+The pandemic raises a whole new set of questions and concerns for pregnant couples.
 They need to draw on an educated opinion to find their answers.
-In a crisis, the default mode for hospital Trusts will be to divert for what seems like the most obvious option.
+In a crisis, the default mode for hospital Trusts will be to divert to what seems like the most obvious option.
 But that may not truly be the right decision for the mother.
 In hypnobirthing, couples use the BRAINS tool to help make their choices.
-It is a technique which allows couples to decide the best course of action for them.
+It is a technique that allows couples to decide the best course of action.
 At times of heightened anxiety, it enables them to think rationally and clearly.